The Xakia legal matter management software connects in-house legal teams with business clients to maximize strategic impact and demonstrate legal...

 The sizzle of using an in house legal software aside, some tasks are more suited to a more traditional approach.
 Susannah said her department will continue to favor the human approach for complex contract review and company secretarial work.

 What’s on the small department LegalTech wish list?

 - Self-service tools for corporate customers

-- Software that compares bills from outside counsel to legal services contract provisions
+- In house legal software that compares bills from outside counsel to legal services contract provisions

 - AI that can identify and process day-to-day business matters

 Making it happen, however, is a challenge.
 It’s ironic that so much of LegalTech is designed to save time, Susannah said: “The only problem is finding the time to scout, select and then implement.”